poritsky/OmniFocus-2-Modifications/README.md

 These are by no means required, but the scripts were all designed with the above setup.

+One more thing.
+I've included an Alfred Workflow for running these scripts, but I've excluded general documentation on how to run the scripts.
+That's on you.

 ## Brain Dump.scpt

 I don’t really adhere to GTD that closely, so I use the term “brain dump” loosely.
 For me, it’s just any time I feel like listing items in my Inbox without any clutter.
 I like to make OmniFocus look like almost completely blank when I do this.
 The Brain Dump script does three things: